"Have you two siblings ever felt that you were born into the wrong world?"

-Gender Bender: After making an alliance with Chlammy and Feel, Sora ask is the elf's magic can turn him into a girl, so that way hw'll be able to join the girls currentely bathing together.
+Gender Bender: After making an alliance with Chlammy and Feel, Sora asks if the elf's magic can turn him into a girl, so that way he'll be able to join the girls currentely bathing together.
 Feel says it's possible but she won't be able to change him back after that.
 In the light novels, it's described as changing the XY chromosomes to XX chromosomes, and Sora is utterly dissapointed.

 Sora: "I beg of you......this is a world of fantasy with Oaths and magic; why is something like sex reversal impossible!
 Stop being such a slack world, put some effort into it!!"

 Genre Savvy: Shiro and Sora, of course, being game otaku.